-  After graduation, I started working at a startup while also teaching part-time.
-I worked 7-days a week.
+After graduation, I started working at a startup while also teaching part-time and essentially working 7-days a week.

-During the day, I was at a telepsychiatry startup.
-We focused on online video conferencing between patients and psychiatrists.
+During the day, I was at a telepsychiatry startup — focusing on online video conferencing between patients and psychiatrists.

 I was 1 of 3 employees working in the Sales and Marketing department.
-I had no idea what I was getting myself into.
-I knew nothing about Sales.
-I found out I hated Sales.
-It was too masculine.
-Pushy.
-Unrefined.
-But I was learning a lot.
+To be honest, I knew nothing about Sales.
+I found out I hated Sales and yet it’s the one skill I gained so much from.

 Looking back it was a pivotal point where I started to understand my passion and skills in marketing.

-I moved over to work at a pharmaceutical marketing agency, to learn more about marketing.
-I quickly realized that was also not my thing.
+I felt like I wanted to learn more about marketing!
+So, I moved over to work at a pharmaceutical marketing agency.
+But I quickly realized that was also not my thing.
 Damn it, I wish I could just like my jobs!

-I wanted to go back to working at a startup.
-This time I made an intention that I wanted to be at a startup that related to yoga or mindfulness.
+I realized I really liked startup culture so this time I made an intention that I wanted to be at a startup that related to yoga or mindfulness.